Love (Sweet Love): Music video

 The music video was released on 3 September 2021, the same day as the song's release.
-It was directed by Samuel Douek, who also directed the music video for the group's previous singles, "Confetti" and "Heartbreak Anthem".
+It was directed by Samuel Douek, who had also directed the music videos for the group's previous singles "Confetti" and "Heartbreak Anthem".
 In the video, the group appears as "gold-adorned goddesses" sat on thrones and dressed in gold gowns with golden headpieces, surrounded by worshippers in a garden greenhouse.

 In an Instagram post, Douek said that "The concept was inspired by the Pre-Raphaelite art movement and the lesser known Sisterhood that romanticised nature and emboldened women through painting".
 He continued by explaining that he wanted to "celebrate Little Mix as the regal queens they are; unimpressed by a cohort of Knights that vie for their attention".
 Douek then described the song as a "a celebration of self-love and female empowerment" and admired Edwards and Pinnock for their performance in the video, as they were pregnant at the time the video was shot.
 The video also contains choreography by Khloe Dean and the art direction was directed by Furmaan Ahmed.

 Critical reception

-Lyndsey Havens from Billboard added the song to her ten cool pop new songs list and described it as "the kind of punchy, soulful pop stompers that fans have come to crave from Little Mix".
+Lyndsey Havens from Billboard included the song in a list of ten cool pop new songs and described it as "the kind of punchy, soulful pop stompers that fans have come to crave from Little Mix".

-Rollingstone India, added that "Love (Sweet Love)” encapsulates the group’s long-established personas as icons of empowerment and self-love: “I been spendin’ time on everybody else/ It’s time I did it for me (Love, sweet love).”
-The synth-pop track employs Little Mix’s arsenal of harmonies and vocal variations, giving the single a fresh, anthemic feel."
+Rolling Stone India said that "Love (Sweet Love)” "encapsulates the group's long-established personas as icons of empowerment and self-love ...
+The synth-pop track employs Little Mix's arsenal of harmonies and vocal variations, giving the single a fresh, anthemic feel."

-Conor Clark from Gay Times, said "Love (Sweet Love) is about love and passion which features vocal harmonies from the trio."
+Conor Clark from Gay Times said "'Love (Sweet Love)' is about love and passion which features vocal harmonies from the trio".